-- Continuation of upgrades and replacement of major process equipment at the Frank E.VanLare Sewage Treatment Plant consisting of improvements to odor control, grit handling, sludge disposal, and aeration systems in combination with collection system rehabilitation initiatives for pump stations and sewers throughout the City. - Continuation of a comprehensive plan needed to improve and extend the useful life of the interceptor system in the Irondequoit Bay South Central Pure Waters District including major upgrades to various pump stations.
-Additionally, the IBPWD, in partnership with the Village of Scottsville will facilitate the diversion of village wastewater to District facilities. - Continuation of a comprehensive plan to implement collection system, interceptor and pump station improvements in the Gates-Chili-Ogden and Northwest Quadrant Pure Waters Districts.
-Additionally, the NWQ District, in partner ship with the Village of Spencerport, and the Towns of Greece and Ogden, will secure funding necessary to accomplish regional sewer improvements in concert with the tenets of the Pure Waters master plan.
+- Continuation of upgrades and replacement of major process equipment at the Frank E. VanLare Sewage Treatment Plant consisting of improvements to aeration, grit handling, odor control and sludge disposal systems in combination with collection system rehabilitation initiatives for pump stations and sewers throughout the City. - Continuation of a comprehensive plan needed to improve hydraulic capacities and extend the useful life of the interceptor system and upgrades to various pump stations in the Irondequoit Bay South Central Pure Waters District.
+Additionally, the IBPWD, in partnership with the Village of Scottsville will facilitate and provide funding for construction of a pump station and the diversion of village wastewater to District facilities. - Continuation of a comprehensive plan to implement collection system, interceptor and pump station improvements in the Gates-Chili-Ogden and Northwest Quadrant Pure Waters Districts.
+Additionally, both the NWQ and GCO Sewer Districts will partner with the Village of Spencerport, and the Towns of Greece and Ogden to accomplish the diversion of Spencerport's wastewater to Pure Waters treatment facilities in conjunction with other District and regional sewer improvements in concert with the Pure Waters master plan.

 The Division of Pure Waters was established by the County Legislature to implement the Pure Waters Master Plan to reduce the levels of pollution of Irondequoit Bay, the Genesee River, areas of Lake Ontario, and other waters of Monroe County to safe, healthy levels.
-It operates and maintains four geographic districts containing several miles of major interceptor tunnels, two wastewater treatment plants (Northwest Quadrant and VanLare), 52 pump stations and the sewer collection systems for the Rochester and Gates-Chili-Ogden Districts.
+It operates and maintains four geographic districts containing two wastewater treatment facilities, 55 pump stations, 1000 miles of collection system sewers, 115 miles of interceptor / trunk sewers and 38 miles of conveyance / storage deep tunnels.

-The different sections of Pure Waters work together to improve water quality in the area lakes and streams.
+The various staffs sections of Pure Waters work together to improve water quality in the area's lakes and streams.
 The County's two wastewater treatment plants treat an average of 130 million gallons of water per day through physical, biological, and chemical processes.
-The Sewer Maintenance Section is responsible for the operation and maintenance of 700 miles of sewers in the City and 300 miles of sanitary sewers in the Gates-Chili-Ogden District.
-This section is also responsible for the operation of 52 pump stations.
-The Tunnel and Overflow Operation is responsible for reducing storm generated overflows to the river by enhancing operation of the tunnel system and improving overflow capture and treatment rates.
+The Field Operations Section is responsible for the operation and maintenance of 700 miles of sewers in the City and 300 miles of sanitary sewers in the Gates-Chili-Ogden District.
+This section is also responsible for the operation of 55 pump stations and the CSOAP Tunnel System with their major responsibility being the reduction of storm generated overflows to the river through enhanced operation of the tunnel system which improves overflow capture and treatment rates.
 The Industrial Waste Pretreatment Section administers a federally approved pretreatment program, the sampling and analysis of discharges from 150 industrial facilities and enforcement of the Monroe County Sewer Use Law.